-Whether they pursue artistic, academic or practical paths in the future, GCSE drama is a memorable experience.
-The subject nurtures key practical presentation and team-skills.
-It encourages the learner to ask profound and important questions of the world around them.
+Whether students pursue artistic, academic or practical paths in the future, GCSE Drama is a memorable experience.
+The subject nurtures key practical presentation and team-working skills.
+It encourages the learner to ask profound and challenging questions of the world around them.
+Students are able to go to study Theatre and Drama at further or higher education both at Poynton and in other highly regarded institutions.
+However, many students later find the skills developed whilst studying GCSE Drama to be a crucial asset when applying for work in a variety of fields.
+It is hard to conceive of a career path where the analytical and interpersonal skills learnt and honed through GCSE Drama will not be called upon.

-"The UK creative industries are a huge success story, delivering over £17.9 billion of exports in 2013, 8.7% of all UK exports.
-Music, television, film, games, fashion, design and architecture have been notably strong at developing content, products, services and talent for overseas markets" (www.gov.uk)
+'The UK creative industries are a huge success story...
+Music, television, film, games, fashion, design and architecture have been notably strong at developing content, products, services and talent for overseas markets' (www.gov.uk)

-"Even those who have no ambitions to enter the profession often discover through the drama GCSE that there is a real difference between performing and seeing a performance and simply studying a play as a text in the classroom.
+'Even those who have no ambitions to enter the profession often discover through the drama GCSE that there is a real difference between performing and seeing a performance and simply studying a play as a text in the classroom.
 The skills learned are transferable.
-Drama GCSE is not seen as irrelevant by thousands of employers who have discovered that a school leaver who has taken the qualification is likely to know how to communicate and also work as part of a team and can think creatively" (Lyn Gardner The Guardian).
+Drama GCSE is not seen as irrelevant by thousands of employers who have discovered that a school leaver who has taken the qualification is likely to know how to communicate and also work as part of a team and can think creatively' (Lyn Gardner The Guardian)